josephxbrick/documentorganizer/README.md

 * There are artboards on the current page (could be on the Symbols page)
 * Make sure the page number symbol, the section/page title symbols, and the TOC symbols exist (as well as the TOC group) before allowing the plugin to run.
+  * *Issue: should TOC be required?
+On a short document, it might feel like overkill*
 * Give error if no callout group exists on an artboard when callout markers do.
 Either that, or automatically create this group if it doesn't exist.

 ## TOC documentation